Queuni/Defense-Grid/README.md

 - Update the contributing guide with the new review process

 - Fix the memory leak in the long-running worker process

+- Update dependencies and resolve compatibility warning from pytest